oconnedk/javascript-get-started/guide/language-validation.md

   - is it a whole number or decimal?
   - what's are the limits (minimum or maximum value)?
 - is it a date?

+### User Input

+In our examples so far we've been using the `prompt` function to get input from the user.
+As well as the prompt (the message displayed to the user), there is a box for the user to enter their input as well as **OK** and **Cancel** buttons.
+What do you think happens if the user just presses the **Enter** button without entering any value or the **Cancel** button?

+You can [try it out, here](https://jsfiddle.net/oconnedk/q4n0oyks/).
+Run it twice: once pressing "Enter", the second time hitting the "Cancel" button.
+You will need the "inspector" console window open (*F12* in Chrome) to see the output.

+So, we can now see that it's possible the user to enter "nothing".
+And there are two versions of nothing.
+One where they just press **OK**, which is just passed through as an empty string (""), the other where they press **Cancel** (or press the "escape" button), which results in the special **null** value.

+So, back on-topic: just because we ask for input, or ask for a number doesn't mean we'll get a number, which is where *validation* comes in.

+So, "number validation" for example, needs to cater for
+- null (e.g. where "Cancel" is pressed)
+- empty (e.g. where "Enter" is pressed, but no value entered)
+- an actual value.
+Note that prompt [*always* provides a string value](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) - even if you enter something which "looks like" a number.
+E.g. "3.141592"